Can I use Ubuntu PPA’s?

-Right-click the Panel > Panel > Add New Items, and select Action Buttons.
-Then right-click that new button > Properties and uncheck everything except what you want to see.
-Even faster if you leave the confirmation unchecked.
+Right-click the Panel > Panel > Add New Items, select Action Buttons, and click Add.
+Then right-click that newly created panel button > Properties and uncheck everything except what you want to see.
+Even faster if you leave confirmation unchecked.

 Lots of other distros are dropping their 32-bit versions.
 What about MX?

 MX has no plans to discontinue 32-bit releases for the foreseeable future.

 We make an official release annually, and use that year for the release number (MX-17 was released at the end of 2017).
 Because we work closely with our sister distro antiX, and track Xfce developments as well, the release comes toward the end of the year.

 I can't easily resize windows because the borders are too thin.

 Use Alt-F8 to grab lower-right window corner, or Alt-Right + right mouse button to expand nearest edge.

 No we do not host an IRC Channel.